strongdm/log-export-container/docs/inputs/CONFIGURE_SDM_AUDIT.md

 parent: Inputs
 nav_order: 9
 ---
-# Configure strongDM CLI Audit
+# Configure Audit

-The Log Export Container uses [fluentd input exec plugin](https://docs.fluentd.org/input/exec) to extract the logs from strongDM CLI Audit.
+The Log Export Container uses [fluentd input exec plugin](https://docs.fluentd.org/input/exec) to extract the logs from strongDM Audit.
-To export the logs about activities, resources, users and roles coming from strongDM CLI Audit commands, you need to specify the value of the following variable (you should follow the pattern shown below where we have `the name of an entity / the logs extract interval` space-separated):
+To export the logs about activities, resources, users and roles coming from strongDM Audit commands, you need to specify the value of the following variable (you should follow the pattern shown below where we have `the name of an entity / the logs extract interval` space-separated):

 ```
 LOG_EXPORT_CONTAINER_EXTRACT_AUDIT=activities/15 resources/480 users/480 roles/480